m3dev/gokart/docs/task_settings.rst

 -------------------------

 We can use both a local directory and the S3 to save outputs.
-To use local directory, please set a local directory path to :attr:`~gokart.task.TaskOnKart.workspace_directory`.
+If you would like to use local directory, please set a local directory path to :attr:`~gokart.task.TaskOnKart.workspace_directory`.
 Please refer to :doc:`task_parameters` for how to set it up.

 It is recommended to use the config file since it does not change much.